shaikfaizal/FlickrImageSearchBasic/README.md

 By using fab button we can search different images like kitten, ball, etc.,

-After getting data from the server just load into the recycler view and cache using LRU
+After getting data from the server just load into the recycler view and do cache using filecache

-# LRUCache
+# FileCache

-Currently i allocated 4MB cache to the LRU and runnung it Once 4MB is filled, they will delete old cache and added new images.
+Storing images into the local cache directory.